-Japan and UNODC are committed to promoting justice and the rule of law while addressing challenges thereto, including terrorism, organized crime and corruption, as well as their commitment to promoting the international cooperation.
+Japan and UNODC are committed to promoting justice and the rule of law while addressing challenges thereto, including trafficking of drugs and other illicit goods, terrorism, violent extremism, organized crime and corruption, as well as their commitment to promoting international cooperation.

-Japan and UNODC consider the recent adoption of the Kyoto Declaration as the outcome document of the 14th United Nations Congress on Crime Prevention and Criminal Justice.
+Japan and UNODC reiterate their commitment to contribute to its effective implementation of the Kyoto Declaration adopted as the outcome document of the 14th United Nations Congress on Crime Prevention and Criminal Justice in March 2021.

-Japan and UNODC consider the adoption of the UNODC Strategy 2021-2025, which recognizes the multi-dimensional nature of the Office, whose work links the peace and security, development and human rights pillars of the United Nations, and the adoption of the Strategic Vision for Africa while recognizing that Japan will continue to support African-led development toward the 8th Tokyo International Conference on African Development (TICAD8) in 2022.
+Japan and UNODC consider the adoption of the UNODC Strategy 2021-2025, which recognizes the multi-dimensional nature of the Office, whose work links the peace and security, development and human rights pillars of the United Nations, and the adoption of the Strategic Vision for Africa while recognizing that Japan will continue to strongly support African-led development toward the 8th Tokyo International Conference on African Development (TICAD8) in August 2022.